ovh/docs/pages/cloud/vps/apps_first_steps/guide.en-gb.md

 1. Open the email from OVcloud which contains your application login details.
 2. Click on the URL for Plesk in the email.
 3. Log in using the username and password provided in the email.
-4. Once logged in to Virtualmin will have several optimisation questions for you to answer.
+4. Once logged in, Virtualmin will have several optimisation questions for you to answer.
 It will help Virtualmin configure itself to meet your specification.

 No further steps are necessary to complete the first configuration of this application.